 Victory Bay Recovery Center is an Outpatient Behavioral Health facility that provides a unique blend of the medical model of chemical dependency treatment, combined with the life regimentation of a 12-step based recovery process.

-Our treatment approach is to provide holistic treatment based on the most current research and best practices, without labeling individuals who are seeking help.
+At our treatment center in NJ, our approach is to provide holistic treatment based on the most current research and best practices, without labeling individuals who are seeking help.
 The use of Cognitive Behavioral Therapy is the foundation of our treatment process, which uses convention best practice, and sometimes unconventional individualized methods that will meet the needs of each client.

 Cognitive Behavioral Therapy